Man linked to white supremacist group gets 5 years in prison

 The case against the three men charged in Maryland are part of a larger investigation of The Base.
 In January, authorities in Georgia and Wisconsin arrested four other men linked to the group.

-Bilbrough participated in several training camps for The Base and appeared in a propaganda video for the group, according to prosecutors.
+Bilbrough participated in several training camps for The Base, including one in Georgia in August 2019, and appeared in a propaganda video for the group, according to prosecutors.
 They said Bilbrough had compared The Base favorably to al-Qaida and remarked to other Base members that the Islamic State group “doesn’t compare to us.”

 “By these statements, Bilbrough was boasting that The Base’s aspirations were greater than either terrorist organization,” prosecutors wrote in a court filing.